tableau/connector-plugin-sdk/docs/index.md

 ---
 title: Tableau Connector SDK
 ---

-With the Tableau Connector SDK, you can create a new connector that you can use to visualize your data from any database through an ODBC or JDBC driver.
+Tableau has great connectivity that allows you to visualize data from virtually anywhere.
+Tableau includes dozens of connectors already, and also gives you the tools to build a new connector with the Tableau Connector SDK.

-You can customize connector behavior, fine tune SQL generation, use the connectivity test harness to validate the connector behavior during the development process, and then package and distribute the connector to users.
+With this SDK, you can create a new connector that you can use to visualize your data from any database through an ODBC or JDBC driver.
-This document provides an overview of what a connector is and how it is created.
+You can customize connector behavior, fine-tune SQL generation, use the connectivity test harness to validate the connector behavior during the development process, and then package and distribute the connector to users.

-# What is a Connector?
+# What is a Tableau connector?

-A connector is a set of files that describe:
+A connector a set of files that describe:

 - UI elements needed to collect user input for creating a connection to a data source
 - Any dialect or customizations needed for the connection